Can you cook raw rice in a rice cooker?

 A rice cooker is designed to simplify the process of cooking rice and produce consistently perfect results.
 It works by bringing the liquid in the rice recipe to a boil quickly, thanks to the sealed environment that reduces air pressure and speeds up boiling.
 The temperature sensor in the rice cooker monitors the heat inside, and when it rises above the boiling point, indicating that the rice has absorbed all the liquid, the cooker automatically switches to a keep-warm setting.
 This whole process typically takes about 20 minutes or less, depending on the model.
 Using a rice cooker is convenient because it allows you to set it and forget it, eliminating the need for constant monitoring.

-See also Understanding the Measurements for an Aroma Rice Cooker
+See also How to Use an Electric Rice Cooker

 What are some tips for using a rice cooker and adjusting the water-to-rice ratio?